DanielPickens/KubeSheet/README.md

 ```
  go get -u github.com/spf13/cobra/cobra
  ```
-# Next, create the CLI skeleton
+# Next, initialize the CLI skeleton

 ```
 cobra init --package-name kubewrap
 ```

-It will initialize the “kubewrap” project with cobra the library.
+It will initialize the “kubewrap” project with cobra as the library.

 # Set up minikube